ExpensiveCoder/WildermythMod/README.md

 Files for my Wildermyth mod:

 ## Features
-* Adds the following effects
+* Adds the following effects: